InfinityLoop1308/PipePipe/README.md

 # NewPipeEnhanced

-An unofficial fork of [NewPipe](https://github.com/TeamNewPipe/NewPipe) aiming to provide more services.
+An unofficial fork of [NewPipe](https://github.com/TeamNewPipe/NewPipe) aiming to provide more services and more client features.

+## New Client Features:

+- One-click starting a shuffled playlist
+- Click-to-play at playlist page

 ## Current Extra Services List: